google/flax/docs/flip/1009-optimizer-api.md

 Remarks:

-- Note how `optimizer.apply_gradients()` can take additional arguments to update hyper parameters, like the learning rate from an independent function `get_learning_rate()` in this case.
+- Notice how `optimizer.apply_gradients()` can take additional arguments to update hyperparameters, such as learning rate from an independent function `get_learning_rate()` in this case.